This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What happens during my child's ORIF surgery?

 - Your child will be given medicine called general anesthesia to keep him asleep during surgery.
-An incision will be made on your child's hip so the caregiver can see the broken bone.
+An incision will be made on your child's hip so the healthcare provider can see the broken bone.
 Blood that has collected around the fracture may be drained.
 This will decrease pressure and help blood flow to the bone and the area around it.
 The femur head may be reshaped to help better fit the bone into place.
 If a disease caused the fracture, bone samples may be taken and sent to the lab for tests.
 The broken bone will be moved back into place.

 - Hardware, such as metal screws, rods, or pins, will be put through your child's bone.
 The hardware is used to hold the bone in the correct place.
 X-rays may be used during surgery to check the hardware placement.